neurologic/Comparative-Animal-Behavior/levels-of-analysis/evolution.md

 [Day 1](evolution_day1)
 [Day 2](game-theory)

-:::{admonition} Complete this section prior to class and bring your responses with you
+:::{admonition} Complete this section prior to class and bring your responses with you (but you do not need to hand them in)
 :name: natural-selection-simulation

 > ⏳ 20 min